Vishnudas2003/Saas_musicapp/Readme2.md

 Tavimuzi

 - Initialize a Next.js Project - Done
-- Add Next Auth for authentication (Google)
+- Add Next Auth for authentication (Google) - Done
-- Create the Schema User
+- Create the Schema for User, ActiveStream, Upvotes - Done
+- Create the API Endpoints
+    - users can add stream
+    - users upvote/cancel upvote on streams
+    - Lets everyone fetch the cirrent streams (wih their upvotes)